-The third party did not provide HR Ratings with audited or historical financial information due to the Project is still under construction and therefore is not generating income yet.
-This was not considered as lack of information.
+The third party did not provide HR Ratings with audited financial information, however, due to the project being in the early stages we did not consider this a lack of information.

 6. Use of third-party due diligence services as required by Paragraph (a)(1)(ii)(F) of Rule 17g-7